grahamgower/pyslim/docs/introduction.rst

 Note that individuals are diploid (each has two chromosomes, or *nodes*), and that genealogical relationships are between the *nodes*, not the individuals.
-However, after we're done we are mainly interested in the genealogies of the *final* generation, and so we end up with something more like the situation on the right, without all the nodes and most of the individuals.
+However, after we're done we are mainly interested in the genealogies of the *final* generation, and so as SLiM goes along it *simplifies* the tree sequence, retaining only information necessary to describe the genealogies of certain individuals.
+At the end, we get a tree sequence that looks something like the situation on the right, in which many of the nodes and individuals have been removed.

 .. figure:: _static/pedigree0.png
    :scale: 42%